benedictehejgaard/chaos-in-congress/index.md

 Next, the sensitivity of the global edge weight threshold will be investigated by calculating the remaining nodes and edges for various percentiles.
 The acceptance criteria for the optimal percentile is to choose the highest percentile while keeping all nodes, as we do not want to exclude any members.
 The Global minimum threshold will then be applied to the graph with the optimal percentile, which then will be analysed by the number of node and edges, the degree distribution and visualising the graph with an edge weight.

+--FA2thres --

 The new graph will also be compared to a random network with the same number of nodes and probability of connection, to see if it approximates a random network.
 Last, we will estimate whether the graph is in the subcritical regime (like a real random network), critical point, supercritical regime or connected regime from section 3.6 "The Evolution of a random Network [3].

+--comp_thres--

+Looking at these, it appears that our network with the global threshhold for edge weights approximates that of a random network, however it is difficult to conclude on the distribution.
+We would expect a real random to be in the supercritical regime, however in our case the network is more connected, and the giant component actually consumes all nodes.
+We checked this by calculating whtehr <k> > ln(N), and we found that <k> = 182.81 and ln(N) = 6.03, thus we have 1 connected component (see notebook for calculation).

 **Step 4:**
-The method of extracting the multiscale backbone is based on a algorithm which select significant edges based on edge weights and is inspired by inspired by M. Ángeles Serrano et al. (2009) [2].
+The method of extracting the multiscale backbone is based on a algorithm which selects significant edges based on edge weights and is inspired by inspired by M. Ángeles Serrano et al. (2009) [2].
 This is done by using a disparity filter to select the significant edges.
 The code used to implement this method is inspired by GitHub user 'aekpalakorn' and is adapted for our purposes.

 The goal of this method is to identify the most significant edges for each node rather than simply choose the edges with the highest edge weights in the entire network.
 The most significant edges are identified by calculating a significance value (alpha) per edge.
 Alpha is a measure for how significant the weight of a given edge is compared to the rest of the edges linked to a specific node, and is calculated as follows: